 There are many benefits to being a LEND fellow.

 Pre Doctoral and Community Fellows are required to complete at least 320 hours, and Post Doctoral Fellows must complete 1,788 hours.
-These hours can include:
+Each LEND Fellow will have an individualized learning plan outlining their experience.
+This includes:

 "LEND taught me to always remember that although you may treat the individual for a short period of time, your treatment should look across the lifespan and think about how it may impact their future.
 I know these are values that I will strive to carry with me not only as I begin practicing as a Speech Language Pathologist but throughout my entire career."